-The Criminal Justice Coalition (CJC), is a multi-sector team of dedicated advocates who envision a future without mass incarceration.
+The Community Justice Coalition (CJC), is a multi-sector team of dedicated advocates who envision a future without mass incarceration.
 Through deep policy research, field work and legislative advocacy, we battle the harms of mass incarceration in our communities.

 People living in poverty and people of color are more likely to be arrested, convicted, and incarcerated than their peers in Missouri.
 And, following incarceration, it is nearly impossible to break out of a cycle of poverty & incarceration because of state-enforced punitive measures imposed on ex-offenders.
 We must abandon practices that have failed our state for decades and find new ways to address crime, poverty, and the drug epidemic in our state.

 The CJC works to elevate specific policy reforms that can put us on the road to ending mass incarceration and the endless cycle of formerly incarcerated people living in poverty.
 Our current approach isn’t working.
 Missouri’s mass incarceration rates devastate families and communities, depress local economies, and do not improve public safety.
 Coalition members share stories and data from their own work and experiences with the criminal justice system to build a collective understanding of current obstacles facing criminal justice reform.
 The coalition educates the community about the ways our current system is failing us while collaboratively developing & advocating for significant policy reforms with the state legislature.

 Use the form below to let us know that you’re interested in joining our Community Justice Coalition.